larryhastings/big/README.md

 (If you pass in `invert=True` to `lines_grep`, `lines_grep`
 still writes to the `match` attribute--but it always writes `None`.)

-If you want to write the `Match` object to another attribute, pass in the name of that attribute to the keyword-only parameter `match`.
+If you want to write the `re.Match` object to another attribute, pass in the name of that attribute to the keyword-only parameter `match`.